Blog

 Wrapping up

-To maintain the high speed and flexibility of Agile and DevOps environments, companies put test automation at the core of them to accelerate testing time, enhance software quality, and reduce QA costs.
-However, businesses still turn to manual testing to conduct one-time tasks as well as exploratory and ad-hoc tests.
+Companies place test automation at the core of Agile and DevOps environments to accelerate testing cycles, enhance software quality, mitigate risks, boost customer satisfaction, increase flexibility, and broaden test coverage.
+However, businesses continue to rely on manual testing for specific one-time tasks, as well as exploratory and ad-hoc testing scenarios.

-In case you are facing difficulties in effectively adopting test automation within your Agile and DevOps processes, feel free to reach out to a1qa’s specialists.
+In case you are facing difficulties in effectively adopting test automation within your Agile and DevOps processes, reach out to a1qa’s specialists

 More Posts